AmritaBot/AmritaSense/docs/reference/api/runtime.md

 #### `reset()` (v0.3.1+)

-Reset the interpreter's execution state to its initial values: clears the pointer, return address stack, jump marker, pending stop flag, waiter future, and panic exception.
+Reset the interpreter's execution state to its initial values: clear the pointer, return address stack, jump marker, pending stop flag, waiter future, and panic exception.
 This is **independent of the recovery flow** — to recover from a panic, simply call `run()` again without resetting.

 `reset()` is intended for scenarios where you want to restart execution from scratch on the same workflow graph without creating a new interpreter.